Avondale, Chicago: Demographics

-Avondale has traditionally had a large Polish population, with patches of German, Scandinavian, and Italians settlement as well.
-In recent years this blue-collar neighborhood has witnessed an increase in its social diversity.
+Poles first moved into Avondale beginning in the 1890s.
+Historian Edward Kantowicz states that the neighborhood's position along Milwaukee Avenue between the earlier Polish neighborhood known as Polish Downtown and St. Adalbert Cemetery in Niles, Illinois led to later Polish settlement in this area.
 The collapse of Communism in Eastern Europe witnessed an influx of Eastern European immigrants such as Czechs, Slovaks, Ukrainians and Belarusians, particularly alongside Poles in the "Polish Village".
-The emigration of peoples from the Soviet Bloc in Avondale since then has grown to include Russophone nationals from Central Asia and even Mongolia.
-A strong Filipino community is present in Avondale as well, which is home to Chicago's Filipino TV outlet.
+The emigration of peoples from the Soviet Bloc in Avondale since then has grown to include Russophone nationals from Central Asia and Mongolia.
+A Filipino community is present in Avondale as well, which is home to Chicago's Filipino TV outlet.
 Latino settlement beginning in the 1980s led to an increase in Avondale's Hispanic population from 37.6% in 1990 to 62.0% in 2000, with increased numbers of Mexicans, Puerto Ricans, and Central American immigrants.
-Because of gentrification, the last decade has seen a reversal of this trend, as the non-Hispanic white population has been expanding faster than the Hispanic population.